sadab-halim/Interview-Questions/README.md

 Multiple inheritance where derived class will extend from multiple base classes.

 ## Limitations of OOPS
 - The length of the programmes developed using OOP language is much larger than the procedural approach.
-Since the programme becomes larger in size, it requires more time to be executed that leads to slower execution of the programme.
+Since the programme becomes larger in size, it requires more time to be executed that leads to slowe execution of the programme.
 - We can not apply OOP everywhere as it is not a universal language.
 It is applied only when it is required.
 It is not suitable for all types of problems.

 ## What is Class? <br/>